Carrot-9/Quartz/README.md

 # Quartz

-A classy and dignified Command Line Interface written in C.
+A stylish Command Line Interface written in C.